lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Fragmentation functionality uses the FCN value to transmit the fragments.
 It has a length of N bits where the All-1 and All-0 FCN values are used to control the fragmentation transmission.
-The rest of the FCN numbers MUST be assigned sequentially in a decreasing order, the first FCN of a window is RECOMMENDED to be 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits.
+The rest of the FCN numbers MUST be assigned sequentially in a decreasing order, the first FCN of a window is RECOMMENDED to be MAX_WIND_FCN, i.e. the highest possible FCN value depending on the FCN number of bits.

 In all modes, the last fragment of a packet must contain a MIC which is used to check if there are errors or missing fragments and must use the corresponding All-1 fragment format.
 Note that a fragment with an All-0 format is considered the